My review of last season's finale: Coda.

 The final pieces on the board are the press.
 Dorothea Frazil is back in a larger role this time, perhaps in response to Inspector Morse's 30th Anniversary.
 Early in the story, Dorothea introduces Morse to her friend and beau, crime novelist Kent Finn.
 One of her employees is keen reporter Tessa Knight, who bedevils Morse's investigations from the moment they cross paths.

 It's all a bit much - between the usual suspects and a myriad of physical clues, I only barely managed to keep up with the plot, which is trying very hard to be Series 1's Fugue.
-It can't quite succeed, but it manages some good thrills and if the villain's character hadn't been established, his/her stylishly evil lair and motivation made up for it.
+It can't quite succeed, but it manages some good thrills and if the villain's character hadn't been established, their stylishly evil lair and motivation made up for it.
 The subplot between Morse and Thursday rings true, but I'm glad it's been resolved quickly.
-We've happily left behind the series' plundering of literary and pop culture - there are no Great Gatsby or Jaws references to distract us*, but the episode still feels strikingly original.
+We've happily left behind the series' overt plundering of literary and pop culture - there are no Great Gatsby or Jaws references to distract us*, but the episode still feels strikingly original.
 All in all, an enjoyable, if overstuffed, first installment.
 I look forward to the rest of the series, which has begun with both style and substance.

 My review of the next episode: Canticle